k-christensen/Quartz/content/The Gilded Age/Episode Notes/Season 1/TGA_S1E3.md

 ---
 title: Season 1 Episode 3 Notes
-tags: [Raike, Marian, Bertha, George, Oscar, Agnes]
+tags: [Raikes, Oscar, Gladys, Bertha, George, Morrises, Agnes, Ada]
 ---
 # Initial Things noted
 - Bertha coming in with a newspaper at the beginning at the scene